Medical Readiness Command, Europe leadership visits U.S. Army facilities forward stationed in Poland

 |0

-This work, Medical Readiness Command, Europe leadership visits U.S. Army facilities forward stationed in Poland, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Medical Readiness Command, Europe leadership visits U.S. Army facilities forward stationed in Poland, by Kirk Frady, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT